slowernews/wisdom-tldr/README.md

 > *'Stress is caused by giving a fuck.'*

-<a id="on-being-relaxed"></a>CHALLENGE: the more relaxed you are, the better you are at everything.
+<a id="on-being-relaxed"></a>The more relaxed you are, the better you are at everything.

 > *'If you are feeling stressed out… Breathe.'*